Buying a Foreclosure Home

 Are you considering buying a Massachusetts foreclosure property?
-Investors that have a long term perspective of the Real Estate market understand that purchasing a bank foreclosure can be an excellent financial proposition.
+Investors with a long-term perspective of the Real Estate market understand that purchasing a bank foreclosure can be an excellent financial proposition.

-If you have ever watched a late night infomercial you would think that buying a foreclosed home for 50 cents on the dollar and immediately re-selling it for a boat load on money is automatic.
+If you have ever watched a late-night infomercial, you would think that buying a foreclosed home for 50 cents on the dollar and immediately re-selling it for a boatload of money is automatic.
 Don’t plan on it!

 Foreclosed homes generally can be purchased anywhere from 5%-20% below the current market value.
 Along with the chance for immediate equity comes a lot more risk.
 As a buyer of a foreclosed home, you should be preparing yourself for a significant amount of due diligence.

-One of the 1st things an attorney will do is a title search to see if there are any liens or other liabilities on the property.
+One of the 1st things an attorney will do is a title search to see any liens or other liabilities on the property.
 Things like unpaid taxes, mechanics liens, or court judgments are all possible land mines.

-Most of the time you will be buying in “as is” condition.
-In many cases a person who has lost their home because of financial difficulties probably has not had the funds to keep up with the maintenance.
+Most of the time, you will be buying in “as is” condition.
+In many cases, a person who has lost their home because of financial difficulties probably has not had the funds to keep up with the maintenance.

 Still interested in buying a foreclosed home?
 Here are the three scenarios when buying one:

-- A pre-foreclosure where you buy directly from the home owner before the bank takes over.
+- A pre-foreclosure where you buy directly from the homeowner before the bank takes over.

 - From a Real Estate company or the bank itself.
-This is known as an REO aka Real Estate owned.
+This is known as an REO, aka Real Estate owned.

-In a pre-foreclosure you get to do all your various due diligence including any home inspections and a title search to make sure there are no liens.
-In a pre-foreclosure the owner signs over the deed to you and you take title to the property.
+In a pre-foreclosure, you get to do all your various due diligence, including any home inspections and a title search, to ensure there are no liens.
+With a pre-foreclosure, the owner signs over the deed to you, and you take title to the property.

 Buying at an auction typically carries the most risk but also can come with the greatest reward.

 Auctions are handled differently from state to state.
-Some are held right at the property and others at the local court house.
+Some are held right at the property, and others at the local courthouse.

 The REO scenario is usually the least risky as the bank has acquired the property and has wiped out the liens through purchase.

-This time period is also when the existing owner can make good on the note and keep their home, or sell it themselves.
+This time period is also when the existing owner can make good on the note and keep their home or sell it themselves.
 So the shorter the pre-foreclosure period, the more advantageous it is for the new buyer.

 Some states have no redemption period, making it an optimal situation for someone to purchase.
-These time periods vary depending on the State the property is located in.
+These time periods vary depending on the state the property is located in.
 Knowing the exact redemption period is critical because you could end up losing time and money if the previous owner ends up buying back the home.

 Most of your efficiency as a buyer depends on whether the state in which the property is purchased uses mortgages or deeds of trust for real estate transactions.